How to Get the Best Car (and Campervan) Rental Deals in New Zealand

 How to?
 Every car rental has a small scheme of the vehicle along with your paperwork where you can mark down what and where you noticed damage prior to taking the vehicle for hire.

 Car rental is big business in New Zealand and the vehicle flow is extremely uneven around the country.
 For this reason, car rental companies need their vehicles moved around the country at a fast pace.
-They will often offer 3 days rental + ferry cost for those willing to take a vehicle from Christchurch to Auckland, for instance.
-We have a full page dedicated to Car Relocation in New Zealandso you can learn more about it.
+They will often offer five days rental + ferry cost + a full tank of fuel for those willing to take a vehicle from Christchurch to Auckland, for instance.
+We have full pages dedicated to Car Relocation in New Zealand and New Zealand Campervan Relocationsso you can learn more about it.

 A road trip is best enjoyed with a group of friends.
-Should it be your childhood best friends, the love of your life, or a perfect stranger found in our travellers’ Facebook group, you are bound to create lifelong memories on the road with your travel buddies.
+Should it be your childhood besties, the love of your life, or a perfect stranger found on travellers’ Facebook groups, you are bound to create lifelong memories on the road with your travel buddies.
 Share adventures, laughs and (hopefully good) music along the most scenic roads of New Zealand while splitting the bills 2, 3 or even 4 ways so you can spend more on awesome adventures.
-Sounds like your kind of trip?
-Look into people movers and even vans that can carry up to 9 passengers comfortably!

 More on How to Get the Best Campervan and Car Rental Deals in New Zealand

 That’s it for our list of ways to save money and get the best car and campervan rental deals in New Zealand.
 For more money-saving tips, check out our other guides: